cs107-undefined/Undefined_AD/docs/documentation/usage.rst

 In this case, we will not throw an error, but no guarantee the results are legit because the inputs does not make sense.
 So, please double check!

 - If you are using the ``forward`` mode, set the ``plot = True`` will not work as we do not store the intermediate values in the forward mode.

+- The position of each argument in trace is important as well.
+Please keep in mind that ``mode``, ``plot`` and ``seeds`` need to be before you input the values for the variables.

 - We have tested our package with extreme values and edge cases to increase the robustness of our package.
   However, there is chance that we did not cover every case.
 So please do not be surprised if your goal is the break the package and see an error.

-3.4 Debugging
+3.6 Debugging
 ^^^^^^^^^^^^^^^

+When there is an issue occurred, do not panic!
+It is expected.
+We offer a few words here when you have to debug the program.

 Since the forward model does not store the intermediate values, we recommend the users to use reverse mode for their debugging propose.
 We offer the graph structure and the computational graph as output to facilitate with the process.
 Moreover, we also provide the source codes for the users to examine our workflow.
-Please refer to the **Source Code Details** section.
+Please refer to the **Code Details** section.
 Since our design is encapsulated and modularized, it is easy for the users to spot the possible error(s).